danfuzz/samizdat/samizdat-0/README.md

 * lang &mdash; Language parsing and execution engine.
 This implements translation from source text to executable code trees, as well as the execution of same.
 This is also what implements the binding of primitive functions into execution contexts.
-But this module does not implement any primitive functionality itself.
+This module does not implement any library itself.
 Depends on util and dat.

 * lib &mdash; Library bindings.
 This implements both primitive and in-language bindings.
 The former are the parts of the core library that need to be (or are most conveniently) implemented in C. The latter are what can be implemented in Samizdat Layer 0.
-Depends on util, dat, lang, and io.
+Depends on util, dat, io, and lang.

 * main &mdash; Where it all comes together.
 This implements the C `main()` function.
 Depends on everything else.